Berrien County License Hearing Guide

 After Criminal Case Concludes

-• Reinstatement Requirements: These generally include paying a reinstatement fee to the DDS and providing proof of completion of any court-ordered DUI Alcohol Risk Reduction Program (DUI school).
+• Provide proof of completion of any required DUI Alcohol or Drug Use Risk Reduction Program (DUI school).

-• Classes/Programs That Must Be Completed: You will likely be required to complete a DUI Alcohol Risk Reduction Program (DUI school) as part of your criminal sentence and before your license can be reinstated.
+• Classes/Programs That Must Be Completed: You will likely be required to complete a DUI Alcohol or Drug Use Risk Reduction Program (DUI school) before your license can be reinstated.

 Special Programs